PNNL-CompBio/Snekmer/README.md

 To run `snekmer`, create a `config.yaml` file containing desired parameters.
 (A template is provided at `snekmer/config.yaml`.)
   Note that the `config.yaml` file should be stored in the same directory as input files.
 Snekmer assumes that input files are stored in the `input` directory, and automatically creates an `output` directory to save all output files.
+Snekmer also assumes background files, if any, are stored in `input/background/`.
   An example of the assumed directory structure is shown below:

 ```
 .
 ├── config.yaml
 ├── input
+|   ├── background
+|   |   ├── X.fasta
+|   |   ├── Y.fasta
+|   │   └── etc.
 │   ├── A.fasta
 │   ├── B.fasta
 │   └── etc.